kof/nodetime/README.md

 ## Modes of Operation

+Profiler running in the application is automatically activated only at startup and when there is a profiling session from nodetime.com, i.e. the page is open in your browser.
+After profiling session is ended the profiler is automatically deactivated within minutes.

 Nodetime automatically detects if an application is running under constant load, e.g. production, or it is being tested or debugged.
 Under load Nodetime will capture and send only the slowest requests and related information.
 In debug mode it will send all requests to the profiler server.

 It is also possible to disable sending profiling data to the server and dump everything to the console by passing `stdout` or `headless` flag at initialization, e.g. `require('nodetime').profile({stdout: true})`